 Think your employees’ personal finances are just that — personal?
 Think again.
-Financial stress can impact your workforce in negative ways, like reducing worker productivity and increasing absenteeism.
+Financial stress can impact your workforce in negative ways, like reducing productivity and increasing absenteeism.
 In fact, financial angst is more common than you might realize.
 Studies have shown that a majority of workers are stressed about their overall finances, with many reporting that their financial problems are a distraction at work.
 Therefore, improving financial literacy for employees can be a significant benefit for employees and employers alike.

-Workers who are better at managing their finances are less likely to end up with financial woes, request salary advances, or make hardship withdrawals from company 401(k)s.
-What’s more, implementing a financial wellness program can be a budget-friendly investment with easy setup and lasting value.
+Workers who are better at managing their finances are less likely to end up with financial woes or make hardship withdrawals from company 401(k)s.
+What’s more, providing financial education programs for employees can be a budget-friendly investment with easy setup and lasting value.

 These programs have had positive results and led to higher employee participation rates in retirement savings plans.
-“Management cares about these programs and helps drive them as educational tools for employees to understand and utilize their benefits,” says Cox former Senior Manager of Public Relations, Elizabeth Olmstead
+“Management cares about these programs and helps drive them as educational tools for employees to understand and utilize their benefits,” says Cox former Senior Manager of Public Relations Elizabeth Olmstead.

 This program encouraged more employees to sign up for the company’s retirement account, and helped boost employee morale and cross-team relationships.
 A group of employees were even inspired to save money by cooking lunch together in the company kitchen, instead of going out to lunch.